-Capital Edge provides FAR Compliance and Agency Supplement (DFARS, DEAR and others) consulting and training services to assist government contractors with interpretation of and adherence to the wide range of applicable regulatory requirements grounded in the Federal Acquisition Regulation (FAR).
+Capital Edge provides FAR Compliance and Agency Supplement (DFARS, DEAR and others) consulting and training services to assist government contractors.

 The FAR is the primary regulation for use by all Federal Government executive agencies in their acquisition of supplies and services utilizing appropriated funds.
 FAR requirements apply to how the government procures goods and services, contractor responsibilities and obligations and accounting and pricing considerations leading to DCAA or other government audits.